 Ab Exercises With A Resistance Band

-First up, we have mountain climbers, which are an excellent ab exercise!
-The addition of a resistance band makes things even better.
-With a resistance band firmly secured behind you, place your feet in the band so it is hooked around them.
+First up, we have mountain climbers, an exercise ab exercise with a resistance band.
+With the resistance band firmly secured behind you, place your feet in the band so it is hooked around them.
 Raise one leg at a time until your knee is at your chest, return and then alternate.
-Your lower abs won’t know what hit them.
+Your lower abs won’t know what hit them!

-Keeping with your lower abs, and while you have the resistance band secured to a lowish anchor point, another great addition to your ab range is to perform knee tucks.
-This time you need to lie on your back.
-With your feet anchoring the band, bring both knees in this time, as high as you can, hold and return back down again.
-Using both legs at the same time means you need to balance yourself more too, so your core will feel the benefit to this exercise in general.
+For this lower ab exercise, keep your resistance band secured to a lowish anchor point.
+This time, you need to lie on your back.
+With your feet anchoring the band, bring both knees in as high as you can, hold and return back down again.
+Using both legs at the same time means you need more balance, so your core will feel the real benefit.

-Your obliques are another vital part of your abdominal muscles, so it’s always a good idea to make sure you’re giving them their own exercise too and not just relying on them for stability.
+Your obliques are another vital part of your abdominal muscles, so it’s always a good idea to make sure you’re giving them some attention.
 Wood chops work, but twists are awesome on their own.
 Anchor the band to your side and simply rotate your torso to move the resistance band with you.

 Building up strength in your core is just as vital as building up your muscle size.
-The plank with a resistance band is a truly challenging way to do it, but its effectiveness is unquestionable.
+The plank with a resistance band is a truly challenging way to do it.
 Using isometric exercise is always a useful way to build strength, and that’s exactly what we’re doing there.
-Side planking works best with the band trying to pull you back facing down but feel free to experiment.
+Side planking works best, with the band trying to pull you back, facing down.